Mat0u5/LifeSeries-docs/docs/seasons/third-life.md

 ## Overview

-Third Life is the first season of the Life Series.<br>
+Third Life is the first season of the Life Series.

 It is a simple season with no special mechanics - each player has 3 lives, and when they run out of lives, they are eliminated from the game.

 ## Rules